Experimental verification of Hooke’s law Notes

 • The property which opposes deformation is present in all materials.
 This general property of matter is known as elasticity (or the elastic property of matter).

 Elastic Definition: The property by virtue of which a body resists the deformation in shape or volume or both due to external forces acting on it and regains its original shape or volume when these external forces are withdrawn is called elasticity.
-This property is present in every material, irrespective of
+This property is present in every material, irrespective of whether it is solid, liquid, or gas.

 Read and Learn More: Class 11 Physics Notes